technophilic03/Epi-AI-Agent/README.md

 ## Included demo data

-The DB-RAG demo uses a synthetic RePORT India DuckDB database, its schema catalog, a matching OpenAI embedding index, verified publication summaries, and study-design metadata.
+The study uses a synthetic RePORT India database, its schema catalog, a matching OpenAI embedding index, verified publication summaries, and study-design metadata.
 No raw source data or original papers are included.

-The `data/` folder also includes small synthetic CSV fixtures and a matching column dictionary for attachment and analysis demonstrations.
+The `data/` folder also includes small synthetic CSV files and a matching column dictionary for attachment and analysis demonstrations.

 ## Safety note